Abdullahos/MyDrive/README.md

 # Super*Duper*Drive Cloud Storage
 Something like google drive but more organized.
 You can Upload files, note, and credentials.
-Don't worry about your sites-passwords, They saved encrypted, so no one can view them except you.
+Don't worry about your sites-passwords, They 're saved encrypted, so no one can view them except you.